 In October 2020, we formed Angel Pharmaceuticals with a group of investors in China to create a new Chinabased biopharmaceutical company with a mission to bring innovative quality medicines to Chinese patients for treatment of serious diseases including cancer, autoimmune diseases and infectious diseases.
-We granted Angel Pharmaceuticals a license to rights to develop and commercialize our three clinical-stage candidates - CPI-006, CPI-818 and ciforadenant - in greater China and obtained global rights to our BTK inhibitor preclinical programs.
+We granted Angel Pharmaceuticals a license to rights to develop and commercialize our three clinical-stage candidates - CPI-818, ciforadenant and mupadolimab - in greater China and obtained global rights to our BTK inhibitor preclinical programs.
 While certain of our executive officers and directors will initially be on the board of directors of Angel Pharmaceuticals, we have limited control over it and so we will be subject to many of the same risks set forth above with respect to all collaborations.
+Additionally, any actions taken by the Chinese government to implement trade policy changes, financial restrictions, or increased regulatory scrutiny on U.S. companies could negatively impact Angel Pharmaceuticals.
+For instance, China has previously taken or threatened to take trade and other actions in retaliation against U.S. policies, and is likely to continue to do so.
+Past or future developments in this regard may have a material adverse effect on the economies, financial markets, and currency exchange rates in China and the United States.
+Tensions between the United States and China have increased over the past few years as a result of disputes in areas including trade policy, intellectual property, cybersecurity and data privacy, as well as due to geopolitical conflicts such as the war between Ukraine and Russia.
+Our interests in Angel Pharmaceuticals could be harmed if relations between the United States and China worsen or if either government imposes additional policies, tariffs or sanctions and our business could encounter increased regulatory scrutiny in China, as well as adverse media or public attention in China, as a result of the deteriorating bilateral relationship

 Angel Pharmaceuticals will also be subject to many of the same risks that are set forth in this "Risk Factors" section pertaining to operations, government regulation, and intellectual property, which may adversely affect Angel Pharmaceuticals' ability to develop and commercialize products.